Working with Objects

 The preview displays the number of vertices and triangles that create a 3D model.
-The number of triangles is also displayed in the Information Bar above the 2D Plan view.
+The number of triangles is also displayed in the Information Bar located below the toolbar.
 The larger the numbers are, the more detailed the object is.
 More detailed objects take more time to be rendered in the 3D view.
 The 3D view can respond with a delay if your project contains many detailed objects.

 A yellow sign with an exclamation mark below the preview indicates that the object may be over-detailed.
 The sign is displayed when the object has about 32000 or more vertices.
 This is not an error, but only a notification that the object can slow down rendering of the whole 3D scene.
 If this takes place, you can reduce the complexity of the object.
 Ideally, you should let the program control the level of detail automatically.
 Alternatively, you can decrease it using the slider until the yellow sign disappears.